Avellino: In fiction

 In the HBO television series The Sopranos, mob boss Tony Soprano has his family roots in Avellino.
-Tony's grandfather, Corrado Soprano Sr, a stonemason, emigrated from Avellino to the United States in the early 20th century.
-In the episode "In Camelot", Corrado's son Junior Soprano claims "The whole village of Avellino settled in this area" in which the main characters live, in Essex County, New Jersey.
+All four of Tony's grandparents emigrated from Avellino to the United States in the early 20th century.
+In the episode "In Camelot", Tony's uncle Corrado "Junior" Soprano claims "The whole village of Avellino settled in this area" in which the main characters live, in Essex County, New Jersey.